 We are committed to fostering excellence in coaching practice via:

 - Conferences and events

-The SGCP is formed of a main committee of almost 20 members, supported by members who sit on Sub-Committees and working party groups.
+The SGCP is formed of a main committee and supported by members who sit on Sub-Committees and working party groups.

 The committee is made up of volunteers who are committed to the development of the profession, and to providing our members with numerous valuable benefits, including:

 - Two free publications